Drifter-Supremo/mindful-inkwell-journal/memory-bank/systemPatterns.md

 - **Simple State Management:** Uses React's `useState` for local state; may consider more advanced solutions as complexity grows.
 - **Component-Driven UI:** Core features are encapsulated in modular components (EntriesList, NewEntryModal, NewEntry).
 - **Collapsible Entry Cards:** Entries are displayed in collapsible cards for clarity and organization.
+- **Empty State Handling:** Clean, minimal "no journal entries yet" message when user has no entries.
 - **Floating Action Buttons:** Used for quick access to new entry creation.
 - **Responsive Design:** Tailwind CSS ensures the UI adapts to all screen sizes.
+- **Branding:** App renamed to "Gorlea's Ink" with logo displayed in AppBar and login page.
-- **Authentication:** Google Sign-In via Firebase Auth for secure, user-friendly login.
+- **Authentication:** Google Sign-In via Firebase Auth with official Google colors and logo for secure, user-friendly login.
 All authentication and user state is managed via Firebase; Supabase has been fully removed.
 - **User Data Scoping:** All Firestore entry operations (save, fetch) are scoped to the authenticated user's `uid`.
 - **Logout Accessibility:** A "Log Out" button is always available in the FilterDrawer for authenticated users.
 - **Toast Placement:** Toast notifications are positioned in the top-right to avoid UI overlap.